yusufarslanturk/zabbix-bgmot-2fa/templates/db/oracle_odbc/README.md

     This step is required only when:

-    * installing Oracle Instant Client with .rpm packages with version < 19.3 (if Instant Client is the only Oracle Software installed on Zabbix server or Zabbix proxy)
+    * installing Oracle Instant Client with .rpm packages with version < 19.3 (if Instant Client is the only Oracle Software installed on Zabbix server or Zabbix proxy);

-    * installing Oracle Instant Client manually with .zip files
+    * installing Oracle Instant Client manually with .zip files.

     There are multiple ways of achieving this: